SingletLinkage/Foundations-Of-Design-Practicum_iitmandi/README.md

 2. Chetan Kukreja B22097

 ### Code Logic at Present:
 As soon as theta reaches 360 degrees, the robot stops.
-If the robot encounters any concave (has to be a bit too concave!) path ahead of it (distance from front sensor < threahold value), then too it'll stop.
+If the robot encounters any concave (has to be a bit too concave!) path ahead of it (distance from front sensor < threshold value), then too it'll stop.
 How to know if shape is concave or convex?
-If the robot stops before coming to its initial starting pount, its a concave shape.
+If the robot stops before coming to its initial starting point, its a concave shape.
-As an alternate system, [this script](./scripts/is_convex.py) uses another method to determing concave/convex.
+As an alternate system, [this script](./scripts/is_convex.py) uses another method to determine concave/convex.

 ## Code Struture and Working:

 ### ESPCode.ino:
 > Libraries used: *[ESPAsyncWebSrv](https://reference.arduino.cc/reference/en/libraries/espasyncwebsrv/)*, *[ESP8266WiFi](https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/readme.html)*, and *math*

 This code uses time interval between two successive right/left turn calls to determine angle rotated (`theta = angular velocity * time`).
-Note that the value of angular velocity (`thetapersec`) is solely determined by experiments, not by theoretical calulations.
+Note that the value of angular velocity (`thetapersec`) is solely determined by experiments, not by theoretical calculations.
 Counters (`right_c, left_c`) are to filter out rouge left/right turn calls when the robot goes slightly out of the permissible distance range.
 It also determines the x,y coordinates of the robot using `x += v * cos theta` and `y += v * sin theta`.
 Again, the value of `v` is kind of random because we did not need accurate value of `v`.
 Then, the ESP runs a server which sends `(x,y)` coordinates and `theta` values whenever a request is sent to it.

 ### Python Scripts:
 > Libraries used: *[requests](https://docs.python-requests.org/en/latest/user/quickstart/)*, *[OpenCV](https://opencv-python.readthedocs.io/_/downloads/en/latest/pdf/)*, *[NumPy](https://numpy.org/doc/)*